2023 Fantasy Football: Mid-round draft picks who could pay off in a big way

 After putting up back-to-back top-10 finishes in his rookie and sophomore seasons, Herbert regressed a bit last year and failed to make the top-10 cut.
 It’s virtually impossible he fails to accomplish the feat once more this season, let alone in future years.

-Herbert’s throwing for higher volume, completing more passes at better clips, and even though he “only” threw for 25 touchdowns last year he’s now at 94 total touchdown passes in his three years as a pro combined.
-The only thing keeping Herbert out of last year’s top 10 was his zero rushing touchdowns after scoring five and three in his first two campaigns, respectively.
+Herbert is throwing for higher volume, completing more passes at better clips, and even though he “only” threw for 25 touchdowns last year he’s now at 94 total touchdown passes in his three years as a pro combined.
+The only thing keeping Herbert out of last year’s top 10 was his zero rushing touchdowns after scoring five and three in his first two seasons, respectively.

 Lamar Jackson, QB, Baltimore Ravens (Current Yahoo ADP: 37.2)